-Today’s Democrats have several entitlements perceived to be under threat by Donald Trump: the teacher's union monopoly entitlement, the government bureaucrat power entitlement, the various Obamacare entitlements, the government union job entitlement, the cheap labor illegal immigrant entitlement, the Muslim refugee entitlement, the illegal voting entitlement, the congressional unlimited tax and spend entitlement, the subsidized mortgage entitlement, the media power entitlement, the lopsided trade agreement entitlement, the EPA unlimited power entitlement, the radical LGBTQ federal rights entitlement, the federally funded late term abortion entitlement, and many more.
+Today’s Democrats have several entitlements perceived to be under threat by Donald Trump: the teacher's union monopoly entitlement, the government bureaucrat power entitlement, the various Obamacare and medical entitlements, the government permanent union job entitlement, the cheap labor illegal immigrant entitlement, the Muslim refugee entitlement, the illegal voting entitlement, the congressional unlimited tax and spend entitlement, the subsidized mortgage entitlement, the media power entitlement, the lopsided trade agreement entitlement, the EPA unlimited power entitlement, the radical LGBTQ federal rights entitlement, the federally funded late term abortion entitlement, and many more.

-And that list doesn’t include the traditional transfer payment entitlements like Social Security, Medicare, Medicaid, Food Stamps, etc. Even Donald Trump’s just released budget doesn’t dare touch those entrenched goodies.
+And that list doesn’t include the traditional transfer payment entitlements like Social Security, Medicare, Medicaid, Welfare, Food Stamps, etc. Even Donald Trump’s just released budget doesn’t dare touch those entrenched goodies.
 But it matters little whether or not a politician explicitly threatens to take the candy away.
 The only requirement for drawing Democrat vitriol is the perception that an entitlement is under threat.

 Most recently, several Democrat state and local governments have announced plans to "secede" by refusing to enforce certain federal laws.
 In response, Donald Trump has promised to withhold their federal funds.
 This type of standoff is exactly what led to the battle of Fort Sumter, the first battle of the Civil War.
 Fort Sumter took place six weeks after Lincoln took office.
 Donald Trump has been in office six weeks as of today.

 If you think I'm exaggerating the danger posed by hateful rhetoric and demonization, consider that Betsy DeVos, the new Secretary of Education, vilified and threatened by Democrats and the teacher's union, has been placed under the protection of federal marshals.
-The only other cabinet member ever needing federal marshals was a drug czar in danger of being murdered by the drug cartels.
+The only other cabinet member ever needing federal marshals was a drug czar in danger of being murdered by violent drug cartels.

 Entertainers have also expressed a particularly virulent strain of hatred towards Donald Trump.
 Thus, the Golden Globes and Oscars spent an inordinate amount of time bashing the new President.
 Saturday Night Live is pretty much full time with Trump bashing, and you can’t attend a play or concert without the actors and musicians lecturing on their Trump hatred.

-Dissent is a necessary part of democracy.
-Hatred is a necessary part of dissolution and civil war.
+Dissent is a necessary part of democracy, but hatred is a necessary part of dissolution and civil war.
 Once Democrats convince themselves that half the country is made-up of deplorable fascist Hitler supporters, don’t they then have an obligation to eliminate them?
 If you are convinced that any Trump supporter you know is evil, where does that logically lead?
 Hateful rhetoric disguised as dissent can unintentionally paint impressionable minds into a dangerous corner with no peaceful way out.
 We know what that led to in the 1860s.